ofekatr/Social-Network/README.md

 ---
 Once logged in, users can read, write and delete posts and comments.

-Written in TypeScript, implemented with:
+A full stack app, written in TypeScript, implemented with:
 * MongoDB
 * Express
 * React